slashwq/OLauncher/README.md

 Running Origin games through this script should allow the Steam overlay to work, though not guaranteed.

+## Issues

+* If you have this script in Steam as a non-Steam game and set the script to launch your game as an administrator, Steam will not show you are playing a game.
+  * Resolution: Launch Steam as an administrator.
+There's nothing I can do to fix this.

 ## Disclaimer

 By using this script in any way, you agree to the following disclaimer: